$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

-The $\q=\0$ nematic order originates from the AL type quantum interference between the valley+spin fluctuations with $\Q\approx -\Q'$ shown in Fig. \ref{fig:FS}(a).
-Both valley and spin fluctuations contribute to the nematicity in the TBG.
-In contrast, only spin fluctuations contribute to the nematic order in Fe-based superconductors with $J\gtrsim 0.1$ \cite{Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,JP,Fanfarillo,Chubukov-FeSe,Chubukov-RG} and cuprate superconductors with single orbital \cite{Tsuchiizu-Cu}.
-For this reason, the nematic order is more easily realized in the TBG.
+As we explain in SM B \cite{SM}, the fifteen-channel valley+spin susceptibilities $\chi_l(\q)$ ($l=1\sim15$) are equally enhanced, by reflecting the approximate $SU(4)$ symmetry of the model.
+Here, $l=1\sim3$ for valley, $l=4\sim6$ for spin, $l=7\sim15$ for valley+spin composite channels.
+The interference among these $SU(4)$ valley+spin fluctuations \cite{Tazai-CeB6} causes strong nematic criticality efficiently.
+In contrast, only spin fluctuations contribute in Fe-based superconductors with $J\gtrsim 0.1$ \cite{Onari-SCVC,Onari-form,Yamakawa-PRX,Onari-B2g,JP,Fanfarillo,Chubukov-FeSe,Chubukov-RG} and cuprate superconductors with single orbital \cite{Tsuchiizu-Cu}.
+For this reason, the nematic order is more easily realized in MATBG.